sadala1989/Aviation-Consultancy/README.md

 ### Project Goals ###

-The **goal** of this project is to build a website which allows Aviation Consultancy LLC to showcase its B2B services to potential business customers.
+The **goal** of this project is to build a website which allows Sky-Hi Technologies to showcase its B2B services to potential business customers.

 The features on the website will:

-- Give business customers more ways to interact with Aviation Consultancy LLC (contact form, social media, phone,  email).
+- Give business customers more ways to interact with Sky-Hi Technologies (contact form, social media, phone,  email).
 - Enable the business to showcase their services and key staff members.

 I achieve this by:

 - Providing contact details and social media links in the footer section of each page.
 - Providing an option to the customers to submit their contact and request details in a form.
-- Providing a summary of the consultancy services provided by Aviation Consultancy LLC
+- Providing a summary of the consultancy services provided by Sky-Hi Technologies
 - Providing an option to the customers to see staff member biographies and links to social media to find out more.

 ### User Goals ###